 - Market Depth – This shows a list of all buy and sell orders in the market, and may be useful in informing what price to set your limit orders at.
 Sharesies does provide depth for the NZX, but only if you pay $10 per month.
 It’s an unnecessary subscription for most investors.

 - Announcements – Market announcements are the main channel for companies to release important information such as financial results, and corporate action details (such as dividend payments and capital raises) out to investors.
-Announcements aren’t displayed on Sharesies, so you’ll need to refer to other sources like the NZX website or the Tradalia app to see these.
+Announcements aren’t displayed on Sharesies, so you’ll need to refer to other sources like the NZX website to see these.

-Sharesies’ auto-invest functionality is very limited and is only available for managed funds, NZX listed ETFs, or their pre-made orders.
-This allows you to automatically make investments into the above investments either weekly, fortnightly, every four weeks, or monthly.
+Sharesies’ auto-invest functionality is available for all their investments including NZX shares, ASX shares, US shares, and managed funds.
+This allows you to automatically make investments into your desired selection of assets either weekly, fortnightly, every four weeks, or monthly.

 Tax treatment of your investments is the same regardless of what investment platform you use.
 However, Sharesies automatically takes care of the following taxes for you: